 When planning your visit to a facility in need of therapy animals, don’t just show up unannounced.
 You’ll need to contact the facility and schedule a visit.
 Then you must check in when you arrive, wait for instructions, and check out when you leave.

 Make sure to bring identification for yourself and your dog.

 Remember, this is a done on a volunteer basis and is not for pay.

 Always show up on time, and make sure you and your dog are ready.

 The AKC offers different therapy dog titles based on how many visits you do with your dog.
 There are several requirements to earn these titles, but you’ll need to record your visits on a sheet provided by the AKC and get signatures from staff at the facility at which you’re volunteering.

-It is not necessary to achieve these titles to remain a registered therapy dog.
-They are just nice acknowledgements of your pup’s dedication.
+It’s not necessary to achieve these titles to remain a registered therapy dog.
+They’re just nice acknowledgements of your pup’s dedication.